Silviumuraru90/RybkaCore/README.md

 ✅ Colored log output based on log-level types (INFO, WARN, FATAL and DEBUG / VERBOSE / HIGH_VERBOSITY) <br>
 ✅ Timestamp added on bot's actions - logs, back-ups, trades, etc <br>
 ✅ Cross-OS support (Win / Linux-based) <br>
-✅ Check which amount of the USDT is locked (in limit / stop orders, etc.) and avoids using it <br>
+✅ Checks which amount of the USDT is locked (in limit / stop orders, etc.) and avoids using it <br>
-✅ Local files check on each start / restart action, even integrity check for files' values <br>
+✅ Local files check-up on each start / restart action, even integrity check for files' values <br>
 ✅ Telegram notifier (passive mode) <br>
 ✅ Telegram listener (active mode) <br>
-✅ Implementation of an `always buy` policy in which it will always buy when price goes up and has nothing / close to nothing to sell <br>
+✅ Implementation of an `always buy` policy in which it will always buy when the price goes up and has nothing / close to nothing to sell for a better profitability over the same timeframe & graph positioning of the currency-to-stable-coin raport <br>

 <br><br>